arosslyn/RESTFUL-webservice/README.md

 # RESTFUL-webservice
-guide to building a simple user RESTFUL web service
+a simple application to demonstrate RESTful web services.